meteocima/wrfda-runner/docs/readme.md

 ### Processes organization within the WPS and DA phases.

-This diagram represent which processes run in the two phases.
+The diagram above represent the main processes running in WPS and DA phases.

 ![Environments processes](media/ResponsibilityPerEnvironment.png)